musculoskeletal system disease

 | Congenital dislocation of the hip is a condition found at, or shortly after, birth.
 It is due to an increased ability of the head of the femur to slip out of the developing socket in the pelvic bone.
 In this X-ray, the joint on the left is normal, the one on the right displaced.
 Characteristic clicking of the hip is checked for in the weeks after birth.

-Immobilization of an injured part of the musculoskeletal system can be required for many different troubles, such as fractured bones (Fig 4).
+Immobilization of an injured part of the musculoskeletal system can be required for many different troubles, such as fractured bones (Figure 4).
 Plaster of Paris casts may be adequate if the parts of the bones are well aligned.
 Otherwise internal fixation can be undertaken, in which the bones are held together with pins or plates screwed into the fragments.
 It is important at every stage after the operation, including the period during which to exercise as much as possible, because during the enforced rest much wasting of the unused muscles will have occurred.
 This can considerably slow a full recovery, for building up muscles always takes time, effort and dedication.

 Muscular dystrophies are inherited degenerative diseases that cannot be cured.
 The Duchenne type affects the pelvis, shoulders, trunk and later the limbs.
 The disease is first noticed as the child learns to walk with a characteristic waddling gait.
 He falls frequently and has difficulty in climbing stairs and rising from a sitting or lying position.
 A wheelchair becomes necessary.
 The facioscapulo-humeral type affects the face, shoulders, trunk and finally the legs.